 "I have always found a fascination in looking through occasional chapters of the Koran ... and have often felt that there was something lacking in editions prepared by Christian editors.
 The lack is removed by the issue of a very fine edition, 'The Holy Qur-án,' by a distinguished Muslim, Maulvi Muhammad Ali, of Lahore, who has devoted seven years to its preparation, which comes to me from the 'Islamic Review' office, in the Muslim settlement at Woking.
 It gives the Arabic text (which, I am sorry to say, is of no use to me) in parallel with the translation; the commentary is remarkably full and interesting; the preface is both a summary of Islamic teaching and practice and a history of 'the Book'; and - even in war time - the thinnest of thin India paper, gilt edges, beautiful type, and a limp green morocco binding make the volume an unusually sumptuous one."
+8

-In advertisements in the Islamic Review, a lengthy review is quoted from The Quest, some extracts of which are as below:
+A lengthy review appeared in the quarterly The Quest, a scholarly publication, some extracts from which are as below:

-"The English and the proof-reading are both remarkably good.
-It reads as well as any other English version and is superior to them in its systemic arrangement. ... in general appearance and get-up THE HOLY QURAN might have come straight from the Oxford presses of The Holy Bible.
-As to the general reliability of the version ... we have been assured by a distinguished English Arabist that it has on the whole been carefully and well made ... its language is simple, straightforward, and impressive - in short, largely 'biblical'.
+"The English and the proof-reading are both remarkably good. ... it reads as well as any other English version and is superior to them in its systemic arrangement. ...
+Indeed in general appearance and get-up The Holy Quran might have come straight from the Oxford presses of The Holy Bible.
+As to the general reliability of the version ... [we] have been assured by a distinguished English Arabist that it has on the whole been carefully and well made, ... its language is simple, straightforward, and impressive - in short, largely 'biblical'.